Kishore2268/store/README.md

 📌 Notes for Candidates

-The UI doesn’t have to look exactly like this.
+The UI doesn't have to look exactly like this.

 Feel free to improve styling, add animations, or even make it prettier if you have time.